How to Roll Your Rs: Methods and Resources for Different Languages

-The alveolar ridge arches up from your teeth; your skin will feel a little bumpy.
-(When you’ve reached the smooth part of your hard palate, you’ve moved your tongue back too far.
-You’d also produce a choking, hissing sound if you tried pushing air over your tongue when it’s touching your hard palate too far back.)
+When you’ve reached the smooth part of your hard palate, you’ve moved your tongue back too far.
+You’ll produce a choking, hissing sound if you try pushing air over your tongue when it’s too far back.

 The rolled R is an “apical consonant,” meaning that the tip of the tongue blocks the air flow.

-But don’t get yourself in a pickle (see what I did there?) worrying about the technical names too much.
+But don’t worry too much about the technical names.
 Sometimes, the best thing you can do is get a mental picture of how everything works together.